freealise/freealise/audionoise/readme.md

 "I have an idea, I just don't know what it is!"
 relates to LF events and is meant to market Linux

-(is a sound recorder with external controllers, to use in a mobile studio for musicians (you are the audience not the distributor); keep only required effects, download from library)
+is a audio recorder with external controllers, to use in a mobile studio for musicians (you are the audience not the distributor); keep only required effects, download from library
+pitchshifter -> arp (+ MIDI for Audacity ?)

 Linux is evolution, not intelligent design!
 — Linus Torvalds, 2005